jasonnpan/flexify/README.md

 **Run the app**

-- to run the app on an iOS simulator:
+- To run the app on an iOS simulator:
 ```
 npm run ios
 ```

-- to run the app on an android simulator:
+- To run the app on an Android simulator:
 ```
 npm run android
 ```